Spend a Half Day on an Exciting Zip Line Tour in El Yunque

 The guides made frequent stops and pointed out all sorts of interesting things — every time a bird chirped, they would identify it for us.
 They told us about a number of the plants that grew along the way and their uses.
 They talked about the island, how it was formed, the original peoples … really all sorts of interesting things!

 At the end of the walk we arrived at the next zip line platform.
 While only 250 feet long, it is a thrill — it is short but FAST!
 That put us at the final zip line which was really long and fun.
-At the end of this zip line, we landed high up in a tree, and the only way down to the ground is by rappelling out of the tree.
-The rappel is assisted, which means they hold the rope (using a hand brake) and control the speed of your descent (so you can’t mess up and fall).
-The platform in the last tree you descend from is pretty high up (about 80 feet), so you have a nice trip down — walking down the side of a tree!
+They also offer a chance to rappel down a rock wall , it is about a 50 ft rappel down.
+This is assisted, which means they hold the rope (using a hand brake) and control the speed of your descent (so you can’t mess up and fall).
+Fun!

 Once you catch your breathe from the fun, you can get some great photos with El Yunque in the background as you make the short walk back to the house.